Protecting information in a parametrically driven hybrid quantum system: Dynamics in the semiclassical regime

-By solving the equations of motion in Eqs.~(\ref{semiclass}), we study the dynamics of a hybrid system consisting of an inhomogeneous ensemble of $N = 10^4$ spins.
-This ensemble is sufficiently large to use the semiclassical approximation in the stable region~\cite{Zens2019}.
-The cavity detuning is set at $\Delta_c=70$ GHz and the spin transition frequency $\omega_k$ has a Gaussian distribution with width $\delta = 50-80$ MHz.
-The collective coupling is taken to be $\Omega = 40$ MHz and $\eta = \Delta_c\tanh(2r)$, where the squeezing parameter $r=0.0-2.4$.
-While the effective spin-cavity coupling can be enhanced by increasing the driving strength $\eta$, care must be taken to ensure that the dynamics is not driven to the nonlinear regime, where the information is no longer protected.
-As such, the parameters are chosen to be as close to the RWA as possible, i.e., $\tilde{\Delta}_c \approx \Delta_k$ and $\delta, \tilde{g}_k \ll \tilde{\Delta}_c$.
-Moreover, to better characterize the effect of inhomogeneous broadening in the semiclassical limit, the photon and spin losses are taken to be negligible as compared to the coupling and width of the distribution.
+where {$\braket{a^\dag}=\braket{a}^*$ and $\braket{\hat{\sigma}_k^+}=\braket{\hat{\sigma}_k^-}^*$}.
+By solving the equations above, we study the dynamics of a hybrid system consisting of an inhomogeneous ensemble of $N = 10^4$ spins.
+This ensemble is sufficiently large to use the semiclassical approximation in the stable region~\cite{Zens2019}, {and to drive the system in linear regime, we ensure that $\tilde{g}_k \ll \tilde{\Delta}_c$}.
+Moreover, to {characterize only} the effect of inhomogeneous broadening in the semiclassical limit, the photon and spin losses are taken to be {very small}, as compared to the {spin-cavity coupling} and width of the distribution.

 Figure~\ref{fig:semi} captures the dynamics of a hybrid system under parametric driving.
-The semiclassical equations are derived using the Hamiltonian $\mathcal{H}_0$, such that the average photon number in the squeezed frame is given $n(t) = |\braket{\hat{a}}_{sq}|^2=\cosh(2r)|\braket{\hat{a}}|^2 - \sinh(2r)\Re(\hat{a}^2)$, where $r$ is the squeezing parameter.
-Similar results are obtained if one instead studies the equations of motion in the transformed frame, using $\mathcal{H}_{sq}$.
-In Fig.~\ref{fig:semi}(a), the temporal evolution of $n(t)$ is shown for different values of squeezing parameter $r$, and a fixed width of the spin frequency distribution, $\delta = 60$ MHz.
-It is assumed that the hybrid system is initialized with unit average photons in the cavity such that $n(0) =1$.
+The semiclassical equations are derived using the Hamiltonian $\mathcal{H}_0$, such that the average photon number in the squeezed frame is given by $n(t) = |\braket{\hat{a}_s}|^2=\cosh(2r)|\braket{\hat{a}}|^2 - \sinh(2r)\Re(\hat{a}^2)$, where $r$ is the squeezing parameter.
+Similar results are obtained if one instead studies the equations of motion in the {squeezed frame, by using $\mathcal{H}=\mathcal{H}_{sq}$ in Eq.~(\ref{lind}).} In Fig.~\ref{fig:semi}(a), the temporal evolution of $n(t)$ is shown for different values of squeezing parameter $r$, and {for} a fixed width of the spin {detuning distribution $\delta = 0.75~\Omega$.} It is assumed that the hybrid system is initialized such that the cavity has photon number equal to unity i.e., $n(0) =1$.